Skip to content

 Disk - database 100 MB 1 GB

-RAM: The process idles at ~16 MB RSS and peaks around 26 MB under concurrent load.
+RAM: The process idles at ~18 MB RSS and peaks around 26 MB under concurrent load.
+The idle floor increased slightly compared to earlier releases due to additional features (security headers, Prometheus metrics, refresh-token state, social accounts, navigation).
 64 MB leaves comfortable headroom for the OS; 128 MB is appropriate for sustained high-traffic use.

 Database: SQLite starts at under 10 KB and grows with content.
 Average storage is roughly 500 bytes per post for medium-length content - 10 000 posts use around 5 MB.
 Even a large archive stays well below 1 GB.
 SQLite does not load the entire database into RAM; it reads 4 KB pages on demand.